About this course

 - whether the proposed candidate's work as identified in the nomination meets, on a prima facie basis, the subject, scope and character required for admission to the degree of LLD;

-- if the proposed candidate is not a graduate in law of the University, whether or not the proposed candidate has received adequate training for legal scholarship and whether or not the proposed candidate's degree is recognised pursuant to section 4 of Regulation 11.1.A2 as appropriate for the LLD; and
+- if the proposed candidate is not a graduate in law of the University, whether or not the proposed candidate has received adequate training for legal scholarship and whether or not the proposed candidate's degree is recognised pursuant to Part 4 – Selection and Admission of the Academic Board Regulation as appropriate for the LLD; and

 - if work is submitted for assessment that has previously been presented for a degree in any university, whether or not this work should be approved for examination.